nmargaret384-creator/DATA-TOOLS-FINAL-PROJECT/README.md

-# 🎟️ Event Ticketing and Performance System
+# 🎟️ Event Ticketing and Performance System Project.

 This project is a database-driven system designed to manage users, events, and ticket sales efficiently.
 It allows event organizers to keep track of ticket purchases, event schedules, and attendee details using a PostgreSQL database hosted on Supabase.